 Jonathan Francis, Ph.D.

-I am a Senior Research Scientist at Bosch Research Pittsburgh, a Sponsored Scientist in the Robotics Institute at Carnegie Mellon University (CMU), and Adjunct Staff / Area Expert of Robotics in the Carnegie Bosch Institute at CMU.
-My primary research interests combine Multimodal Machine Learning and Robot Learning — developing autonomous systems that learn safe, robust, multimodal/multisensory, and transferrable representations of the world and are therefore capable of acquiring, adapting, and improving their own skills/behavior when deployed to diverse scenarios.
+I am a Lead Research Scientist at Bosch Research Pittsburgh, a Courtesy Faculty in the Robotics Institute at Carnegie Mellon University (CMU), and the Area Expert for Robotics in the Carnegie Bosch Institute at CMU.
+I also lead the Pittsburgh robotics lab.
+My primary research interests combine Multimodal Machine Learning and Robot Learning — e.g., enabling robots to learn robust skill representations for cross-embodiment transfer, general-purpose behavior, and failure-remedial reasoning.
+Within the Bosch Corporate Research division, I lead projects focused on training Vision-Language Action models for dexterous robot manipulation tasks and for integrating humanoid robots into production environments.

-This work addresses key gaps that have previously limited the deployability of advanced autonomous technologies to Bosch production systems.
+This work addresses key gaps that have previously limited the deployability of advanced autonomous technologies to Bosch production environments.
 With numerous publications and organized workshop events and challenges each year, I remain active in the robotics and AI/ML scientific communities; I frequently serve on the TPC or as an Area Chair, Editor, Associate Editor, or Scientific Advisory Board member for various conference and journal venues.
+Within Bosch Research, I lead projects focused on training Vision-Language Action models for dexterous robot manipulation tasks and for integrating humanoid robots into production environments.
 I am also responsible for multiple cross-institutional collaborations, PhD student and junior researcher advisees, and publicly funded projects.

 Please tell us what fascinates you most about research.